-For nonprofit organizations, financial oversight is more than just approving a budget; it is a fiduciary duty that underpins the entire mission.
-Strong governance builds donor trust, ensures compliance, and transforms the board into a strategic asset.
-Conversely, weak oversight creates blind spots, compliance risks, and missed growth opportunities.
+For nonprofit organizations, financial oversight is more than approving a budget.
+It is a fiduciary duty that supports the entire mission.
+As a result, strong governance builds donor trust, ensures compliance, and transforms the board into a strategic asset.
+Conversely, weak oversight creates blind spots, increases compliance risks, and limits growth opportunities.

-To help your organization move from financial confusion to strategic clarity, we've distilled the challenge of effective financial oversight into three essential pillars.
+To help your organization move from financial confusion to clear strategy, we simplified financial oversight into three key pillars.

 Pillar 1: Clarifying Roles to Eliminate Confusion

 One of the most common pitfalls in nonprofit governance is the blurring of lines between the board and management.
-When board members micromanage or staff participate in policy-making, both parties become less effective.
+For example, when board members micromanage or staff participate in policy-making, both groups become less effective.

 Pillar 2: Building Formal Financial Policies and Controls